yanghengtang/tp/docs/UserGuide.md

 layout: page
 title: User Guide
 ---
-# MediConnect

-Welcome to the User Guide of MediConnect!
+Welcome to the user guide of MediConnect!

 ## What is MediConnect?

-MediConnect is a clinic management system (CMS) application designed to aid receptionist in a clinic om their day-to-day task.
+MediConnect is a clinic management system (CMS) application designed to aid receptionist in a clinic on their day-to-day task.
-These may include scheduling an appointment, retrieving a patient's medical history and updating the patient's medical record.

 ## Who is MediConnect for?

 MediConnect is built for clinic receptionists and aims to help them to be more efficient and effective at accomplishing their administrative tasks.

+## What can MediConnect do for you?

+MediConnect is here to help you with your administrative task in the clinic.
+These include:
+- Scheduling an appointment
+- Retrieving a patient's medical history
+- Checking a doctor's availability
+- Updating a patient's medical record

 ## How can you get started?